elastiflow/gha-reusable/actions/prepare-release/README.md

 # Overview

-`prepare-release` is the opinionated way to generate [semver](https://semver.org/) version number using [semantic-release](https://github.com/semantic-release/semantic-release).
+`prepare-release` is the opinionated way to generate [semver](https://semver.org/) version number and changelog using [git-cliff](https://git-cliff.org/docs/).
 Action supports:

 - Generate and update the Changelog
 - Update version in the arbitrary YAML manifest

-- Optionally (default `false`) commit and push changes back to the branch.
+Note, the action will not perform any releases or pushes, used purely to:

-Note, `semantic-release` will not perform any release, used purely to:
+- Determine if release should happen
 - Generate next version number
 - Generate changelog

-It is expected this action to be used with other actions to perform tag and release, for example:
+It is expected this action to be used with other actions to perform tag and release, for example to create a "release" PR:

 ```yaml
   release: